Atharva-jain/NewsApp/README.md

 # NewsApp
 Project Overview
-the goal is to crearte a News App Which gives a user regularly-Beaking news from the internet related to a particular country and category.
+the goal is to create a News App Which gives a user regularly-Beaking news from the internet related to a particular country and category.
 News app can save the news so that you can watch it later and also you can search news. in this project, use [News API](https://newsapi.org/).
 This is a well-maintained API which returns information in a JSON Format
 ### API key Note